 Criminal Justice Courses (CRIJ)

-1306 The Courts and Criminal Procedure (3-0).
+1306/CRIJ 1306 Courts System and Practices (3-0).
 Topics for this course include the judiciary in the criminal justice system, right to counsel, pre-trial releases, grand juries, adjudication process, types and rules of evidence and sentencing.

-2313 Correctional System and Practices (3-0).
-Correction in the criminal justice system; organization of correctional system; correctional role; institutional operations; alternatives to institutionalization; treatment and rehabilitation; current and future issues.
+2313/CRIJ 2313 Correctional System and Practices (3-0).
+Correction in the criminal justice system; organization of correctional system; correctional role; institutional operations: alternatives to institutionalization; treatment and rehabilitation; current and future issues.

-2314 Criminal Investigation (3-0).
-Topics for this course include instruction on investigative theory; collection and preservation of evidence; sources of information; interview and interrogation; uses of forensic sciences; case and trial preparation.
+2314/CRIJ 2314 Criminal Investigation (3-0).
+Topics for the course include instruction on investigative theory; collection and preservation of evidence; sources of information; interview and interrogation; uses of forensic sciences; case and trial preparation.

-2323 Legal Aspects of Law Enforcement (3-0).
-Topics for this course include instruction on police authority, responsibilities, constitutional restraints; Law of Arrest; Search and Seizure; Police Liability.
+2323/CRIJ 2323 Legal Aspects of Law Enforcement (3-0).
+Topics for the course include instruction on police authority, responsibilities, constitutional restraints: Law of Arrest; Search and Seizure; Police Liability.

-2328 Police Systems and Practices (3-0).
-Topics for this course include instruction on the police profession, organization of law enforcement systems; the police role; police discretion; ethics; police-community interaction; current and future issues.
+2328/CRIJ 2328 Police Systems and Practices (3-0).
+Topics for the course include instruction on the police profession, organization of law enforcement systems: The police role; police discretion; ethics; police-community interaction; current and future issues.

 3302 Research Methods (3-0).
 An introduction and overview of the methods used to conduct research in the field of Criminal Justice and social sciences in general.

 3304 Transnational Crime (3-0).
-This course differentiates the historical and contemporary patterns, modus operandi, capabilities and vulnerabilities of transnational criminals and organizations.
-Course content includes a review of the contemporary literature of South American, Mexican, Asian, European and African criminal enterprises, traditional organized crime, outlaw motorcycle gangs and transnational criminal enterprises.
-In this seminar course, each student will conduct directed research on a transnational crime topic and present the results of that research to the class.
+This course differentiates the historical and contemporary patterns, modus operandi, capabilities, and vulnerabilities of transnational criminals and organizations.
+Course content includes a review of the contemporary literature of South American, Mexican, Asian, European, and African criminal enterprises, traditional organized crime, outlaw motorcycle gangs, and transnational criminal enterprises.
+In this seminar course the student will conduct directed research on a transnational crime topic and present the results of that research to the class.

 3305 Perspectives on Crime in America (3-0).
 An intensive examination of American crime problems in historical perspective.
 Through the lens of various perspectives regarding the cause and prevention of crime, the course explores the social and public factors affecting crime, the divergent trends in criminal behavior, and the social characteristics of specific types of criminal deviance.

 3308 International Human Trafficking (3-0).
-This course distinguishes between various types of human trafficking; provides an overview of the history of human trafficking and counterstrategies; discusses the causes and consequences of human trafficking; and critically assesses the achievements of counterstrategies devised and implemented by governments, international organizations and private actors.
-This is a writing-intensive course in which students will perform directed research on topics related to human trafficking.
+This course distinguishes between various types of human trafficking; provides an overview of the history of human trafficking and counterstrategies; discusses the causes and consequences of human trafficking; and critically assesses the achievements of counterstrategies devised and implemented by governments, international organizations, and private actors.
+This is a writing intensive course in which the student will perform directed research on topics related to human trafficking.

 4310 Community Corrections (3-0).
 Focuses on the analysis and evaluation of programs and processes in community settings such as diversion, probation, parole, and other community-reintegration procedures.
 Programs are discussed in terms of definition, history, purpose, possibilities, administration and process, problems, cost, and effectiveness.